-B. Appeals Returned from Remands to CMS Contractors
+B. Appeals Returned from Remands to SSA

-Appeals that are returned from remands to CMS contractors (for example, a Part C QIC or QIO) pursuant to § 405.1034(a)(i) are generally assigned to the adjudicator to whom the appeal was previously assigned, unless the adjudicator is no longer with OMHA.
+Appeals that are returned from remands to SSA pursuant to § 405.1034(a)(i) are generally assigned to the adjudicator to whom the appeal was previously assigned, unless the adjudicator is no longer with OMHA.

-NOTE: This does not apply to an appeal of a reconsideration that resulted from a remand that vacated a dismissal of a request for reconsideration under \S 405.1034(b), or that resulted from a remand under \S 405.1034(c)(1) because the appellant was entitled to relief pursuant to \S 426.460(b)(1), 426.488(b), or 426.560(b)(1).
+NOTE: This does not apply to an appeal of a reconsideration that resulted from a remand that vacated a dismissal of a request for reconsideration under § 405.1034(b).